xinity/dcos-docs-site/pages/services/edge-lb/tutorials/config-edgelb-for-k8s/index.md

 This tutorial demonstrates how to connect to a Kubernetes cluster using the Edge-LB service for inbound load-balancing.
 In this tutorial, you will configure one Edge-LB pool to handle load-balancing for requests to access Kubernetes.

+For more information about setting up and working with Kubernetes clusters, see [Kubernetes](/services/kubernetes/).

 # Before you begin
 You can use Edge-LB to provide inbound load balancing when you connect to a private Kubernetes cluster from outside of a DC/OS cluster.